muratk3n/thirdwave/en/tweets/2020/week17c.md

 owners are Nanshan Group, HNA Group, Singapore Airlines and Etihad Airways.
 Branson remains as a 10% shareholder.

-So then AU gov is naturally like' there are some stakeholders here with deep pockets - why is it up to us to save them?'.
+So then AU gov is naturally like 'there are some stakeholders here with deep pockets - why is it up to us to save them?'.
 Cant say I disagree.

 This is another downside to globalized markets - when shit hits the fan for comps, which country do you go to?
-Where do you really belong to?
+Where do you really belong?

 "Richard Branson throws shade at Australian government for refusing bailout"